CecilJS/PolyParser/README.md

 Now here is the coding twist:

-				The program that has been written needs to evaluate the equation and must ONLY utilise the mathematical operators ADD and SUBTRACT, i.e., the coding language operator + and - .
+		This software needs to evaluate the equation and must ONLY utilise the mathematical operators ADD and SUBTRACT, i.e., the coding language operator + and - .
 This is in the interest of performance.

 It is against the rules to use mathematical operators such as multiplication, division, modulus, "raised to the power of", logarithms, base conversions, logical-shift operators or any mathematical functions/operators other than the operators ADD " + " or SUBTRACT " - " .